Prepare for Your Camino

 What Time of Year Should I Go?

-Spain has a moderate, Mediterranean climate, not unlike California.
+Spain and Portugal have a moderate, Mediterranean climate, not unlike California.
 They typically have warm-to-hot summers and cool winters.
 The region of Galicia, where Santiago de Compostela is located, is known for its rainy weather year-round.
 Some of the higher elevations, particularly right out of St. Jean on the Camino Francés, get snow.

 April through October are good times to do the Camino for the best weather and it’s also when themost number of albergues are open.
 Mid-June to mid-September are the busiest times.
 If you like winter walking, be aware that you will have fewer lodging choices.